AashishUpadhyay/SystemDesign/Robinhood/README.md

 - The writes will always be performed in the Primary database and the reads will be from Secondary database.
 - User Management Service will also issue tokens that will be used to execute operations in other services such as order submission, report generation, view transactions etc
 - Users information such as Portfolio Update and watch lists will be maintained in a Cache.
-- Watchlists will be fetched from the Search Index for the stocks
 - It supports the following APIs:
   - Add user POST `usermanagement.api.com\user`
   - Update portfolio POST `usermanagement.api.com\user\portfolio`